parinitharamesh02/AI-Regulation-Insights-Agent/ai_insights_agent/README.md

 These artefacts illustrate how memory and retrieval are reused across runs.

 Notes
 The system is intentionally lightweight but production-aligned.

 All components are modular and replaceable.

 Retrieval, generation, and memory are explicitly separated for clarity and robustness.

+License
+This project is provided for evaluation and demonstration purposes.